Ekori/digital-methods-group/Minutes/Minutes 11-09-15.md

 ##### Attending: Stuart; Elina

 1. Organisation of the group:

-  a.
-The group name will be – Experimental Methods in the Humanities at Glasgow
+  * The group name will be – Experimental Methods in the Humanities at Glasgow
-  b.
-The group will use the Stella Lab space at 11 University Gardens; Elina to contact Marc Alexander to book.
+  * The group will use the Stella Lab space at 11 University Gardens; Elina to contact Marc Alexander to book.
-  c.
-Meetings will take place bi-weekly on Friday afternoons, prior to (optional) socialising.
+  * Meetings will take place bi-weekly on Friday afternoons, prior to (optional) socialising.
   d.
 Elina to email Ann Gow re: HATII graduate student that may be interested in the group.
   e.
 The group’s online presence will be hosted on GitHub.

 2. How-to Guides:

  a.
 Stuart to log his learning process and create doc.

 3. Elina to email Dennis Tenen re: link up with Columbia University.